 Where a site already has wifi you should discuss the new NHS WiFi standards and requirements with your supplier and agree how they will make their system compliant, and how long this will take.

 Aggregated procurements: partnering with other trusts

 NHS trusts can also aggregate their procurement by partnering with other organisations to save money.
-WiFi has already been rolled out in up to 49 Trusts and thousands of GP surgeries as part of a primary care initiative.
-Some found it saved time, money and effort to combine procurement with neighbouring CCGs/Trusts.
+WiFi has already been rolled out in many trusts and thousands of GP surgeries as part of a primary care initiative.
+Some found it saved time, money and effort to combine procurement with neighbouring CCGs/trusts.
 We recommend you consult with other NHS trusts in your region to see if this is possible.

 Reporting on your CCG's progress

 If you are responsible for implementing NHS WiFi for your NHS trust, we need you to tell us when:

 - your trust starts the buying process (procurement)